Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms

+\begin{remark} It is clear that the intersection of two maximal cones in the secondary fan is either $\{0\}$ or a cone of codimension $1$.
+In the latter case, the corresponding triangulations are said to be \textit{adjacent} to each other. \end{remark}

-Next we describe the toric wall-crossing setting in this paper.
-Let $\Sigma_-$ and $\Sigma_+$ be two adjacent triangulations of the cone $C$ in the sense that the intersection of their corresponding maximal cones in the secondary fan is a codimension 1 cone.
-There exists a circuit (i.e., a minimal linearly dependent set) $I$ defined by an integral linear relation
+Let $\Sigma_-$ and $\Sigma_+$ be two adjacent triangulations of the cone $C$ in the sense that the intersection of their corresponding maximal cones (which we denote by $C_{\Sigma-}$ and $C_{\Sigma_+}$, respectively) in the secondary fan is a codimension $1$ cone.
+Then there exists a circuit (\textit{i.e.}, a minimal linearly dependent set) $I$ defined by an integral linear relation